skchao74/Distributed-bootstrap/README.md

 7) plots_lm_tp.py aggregates the results to compute empirical coverage probabilities, average widths, and oracle widths, and generates the plots.

 ## Semi-synthetic studies

+1) get_data.sh downloads and preprocesses the data files.
+2) run_analysis_d200.py, run_analysis_d500.py, and run_analysis_d1000.py run the semi-synthetic analyses with dimensionality of 200, 500, and 1000, respectively, and store the results in "split" folder.
+3) generate_plots.py generates the plots with using results from "split" folder.